awsdocs/amazon-sagemaker-developer-guide/doc_source/sms-video-object-detection.md

 + Your [https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_CreateLabelingJob.html#sagemaker-CreateLabelingJob-request-LabelAttributeName](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_CreateLabelingJob.html#sagemaker-CreateLabelingJob-request-LabelAttributeName) must end in `-ref`\.
 For example, `video-od-labels-ref`\.
 + Your input manifest file must be a video frame sequence manifest file\.
 You can create this manifest file using the SageMaker console, or create it manually and upload it to Amazon S3\.
 For more information, see [Input Data Setup](sms-video-data-setup.md)\.
 + You can only use private or vendor work teams to create video frame object detection labeling jobs\.
 + You specify your labels, label category and frame attributes, the task type, and worker instructions in a label category configuration file\.
 Specify the task type \(bounding boxes, polylines, polygons or keypoint\) using `annotationType` in your label category configuration file\.
-For more information, see [Create a Labeling Category Configuration File with Label Category Attributes](sms-label-cat-config-attributes.md) to learn how to create this file\.
+For more information, see [Create a Labeling Category Configuration File with Label Category and Frame Attributes](sms-label-cat-config-attributes.md) to learn how to create this file\.
 + You need to provide pre\-defined ARNs for the pre\-annotation and post\-annotation \(ACS\) Lambda functions\.
 These ARNs are specific to the AWS Region you use to create your labeling job\.
   + To find the pre\-annotation Lambda ARN, refer to [https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_HumanTaskConfig.html#sagemaker-Type-HumanTaskConfig-PreHumanTaskLambdaArn](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_HumanTaskConfig.html#sagemaker-Type-HumanTaskConfig-PreHumanTaskLambdaArn)\.
 Use the Region in which you are creating your labeling job to find the correct ARN that ends with `PRE-VideoObjectDetection`\.
   + To find the post\-annotation Lambda ARN, refer to [https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_AnnotationConsolidationConfig.html#sagemaker-Type-AnnotationConsolidationConfig-AnnotationConsolidationLambdaArn](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_AnnotationConsolidationConfig.html#sagemaker-Type-AnnotationConsolidationConfig-AnnotationConsolidationLambdaArn)\.
 Use the Region in which you are creating your labeling job to find the correct ARN that ends with `ACS-VideoObjectDetection`\.